stinarl/Exercise2/theory.md

 ### List some advantages of using lock-based synchronization primitives over message passing.
-> None.
-It might in some cases be simpler to implement.
+> It might in some cases be simpler to implement.
+And also a bit faster to run.